circleconstantpi/archimedes/Python_Scripts/new_approaches/README.md

 The Archimedean approch for the calculation of Pi is used together with more or less well known approaches e.g. from Snellius, Dörrie and Aitken for a better approximation of Pi.

 I have found a new approach to improving convergence for which I have not yet been able to find a reference or another source.
 A detailed mathematical proof is still pending.

+Precision and number of iterations give an idea of the quality of the algorithm.
+To make such a comparison more transparent I am using the same number of places of Pi and compare them with the calculated result.